QubesOS/qubes-doc/configuration/disk-trim.md

 When instructed by the operating system, discards are issued by the file-system driver directly to the storage driver and then to the SSD.

 In Qubes, this gets more complex due to virtualization, LUKS, and LVM (and thin pools on R4.0 and up).
-If you run `fstrim --all` inside a TemplateVM, the `discard` can follow a path like:
+If you run `fstrim --all` inside a TemplateVM, in a worst case the `discard` can follow a path like:

     OS -> File-system Driver -> Virtual Storage Driver -> Backend Storage Driver -> LVM Storage Driver -> LUKS Driver -> Physical Storage Driver -> Physical Storage Device